agude/agude.github.io/_drafts/2020-05-21-nookdesk_review.md

 ## Storage

 The Nookdesk has some unique storage options.
-One is the "upper storage" add-on which I would describe as "a shelf".
+One of them is the "upper storage" add-on which I would describe as "a shelf".
 It is mounted on the top of the desk at the back edge.
 It is 12″ deep and raised 4″ off desktop.
 I store my controller and headphones under the shelf and I put my monitors on top to bring them up to eye-level.
 The upper storage add-on cost $100, but was well worth it.

 ![The upper storage add-on to the nookdesk.][upper]